Professor Jo Setchell

 - Sian Waters: "Population Status, Ecology and Conservation of Barbary macaques in the Rif Mountains, Morocco".
 Funded by the Zoological Society of Edinburgh.
 PhD passed December 2014.
 Sian runs Barbary Macaque Awareness and Conservation.

 - Pete Tomlin: "Ontogeny of social behaviour in chacma baboons".
 PhD candidate funded by a Leverhulme Study Abroad grant.
 Passed with minor corrections June 2016.
-Congratulations Pete!
-Pete is now working at Mondika Gorilla Research Center, Republic of Congo and is now a postdoc at Sun Yat-sen University, Guangzhou, China
+Pete went on to do a post-doc at Mondika Gorilla Research Center, Republic of Congo and is now a postdoc at Sun Yat-sen University, Guangzhou, China

 - Centre Internationale de Recherches Médicales, Franceville, Gabon (long-term, interdisciplinary studies of semi-free-ranging mandrills)